-I love throwing seasonal parties but hate having themed, once-a-year stuff crowding my very limited storage space.
-Here's how to get in the Halloween spirit with things you can use year-round (and may already have!).
+Love throwing seasonal parties but hate having themed, once-a-year stuff crowding your very limited storage space?
+Here's how to get in the Halloween spirit with things you probably already have!

 Candles.
 Flickering low light creates spooky shadows and sets the mood for a Halloween haunt.
 Black candles in particular are extra creepy in context, but can be quite chic for everyday use in a modern space.

 Goblets.
-For a goth vampiric take on the holiday, break out the china and crystal, and serve something deep red from those faceted vessels.
-Pottery Barn's casual cafe version will do the trick.
+For a goth vampiric take on the holiday, break out the fine china and crystal, and serve something deep red from those faceted vessels.

 Do you have a favorite everyday item that doubles as Halloween décor?